 Alasdair Cochrane is Senior Lecturer in Political Theory at the University of Sheffield and co-director of ShARC.
 The bulk of his research examines the ways in which political institutions, structures and processes can be reimagined to better serve the interests and rights of sentient animals.

-I have written two books on these issues, Animal Rights without Liberation (Columbia University Press, 2012) and An Introduction to Animals and Political Theory (Palgrave Macmillan, 2010).
-And I am currently writing a third, provisionally entitled Sentientist Pol : A Global Theory of Inter-Species Justice’.
+I have written three books on these issues: Animal Rights without Liberation (Columbia University Press, 2012), An Introduction to Animals and Political Theory (Palgrave Macmillan, 2010) and Sentientist Politics: A Theory of Global Inter-Species Justice (Oxford University Press, 2018).

 Robert McKay is a Senior Lecturer in English Literature at the University of Sheffield and co-director of ShARC.
 His research focuses on the animal politics of modern and contemporary literature, film and theory, with further interests in contemporary art.
 He has long been involved in interdisciplinary animal studies, having convened one of the field’s early gatherings, the Millennial Animals conference at Sheffield in 2000.

 I am series co-editor for Palgrave Studies in Animals and Literature and Assistant Editor (Literature) for Society and Animals.
-He is currently working on two projects: a study on the place of animal ethics in American culture, politics and law 1930-1960 and a monograph titled Animal Form: The Politics of Species in Contemporary Literature. http://www.shef.ac.uk/english/people/mckay
+I am currently working on two projects: a study on the place of animal ethics in American culture, politics and law 1930-1960 and a monograph titled Animal Form: The Politics of Species in Contemporary Literature.

 Dr John Miller